strato-net/strato-platform/blockapps-bloc/docs/API.markdown

 Unknown

 ## GET /addresses/:address/pending/remove/:time
-This call is expected to return details for a user account pending confirmation.

-This call is non blocking.
+This lets us remove pending transactions created by a user account registered on another device.
+See previous call.
+This need not be implemented.

 #### Captures